n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

 While building or testing a workflow, we recommend that you use a test webhook URL.
 Using a test webhook ensures that you can view the incoming data in the Editor UI, which is useful for debugging.
 Make sure that you click on the *Execute Node* button to register the webhook before sending the data to the test webhook.
 The test webhook stays active for 120 seconds.

 ::: tip 💡 Keep in mind
-1. When using the Webhook node on the localhost, ensure that n8n is running with the [tunnel](../../../../getting-started/quickstart.md#start-with-tunnel) mode ().
+1. When using the Webhook node on the localhost, ensure that n8n is running with the [tunnel](../../../../getting-started/quickstart.md#start-with-tunnel) mode.
 2. When working with a Production webhook, please ensure that you have saved and activated the workflow.
 Don’t forget that the data flowing through the webhook won’t be visible in the Editor UI with the Production webhook.
 :::